jordalgo/wordpress-docker/setup/README.md

 ## Todo
 - Add details on remote server configuration.
-- Include steps on deploying (via rsync to start).
 - Remove gulp (or make it more agnostic to the setup).
+- Create better/safer way to backup whole site (db, uploads, etc...)